 The OSV and MPSV market has expanded rapidly since the 1970s, driven initially by growing offshore oil and gas production and more recently supported by diversified non-oilfield customer markets including military support services, renewable energy development and other non-oilfield service offerings.
 In response to changing market conditions and customer demand, we regularly transfer vessels between our core geographic areas and adapt equipment and features of vessels to best meet potential revenue opportunities.
-Each customer market has unique service needs and vessel requirements.
-For the year ended December 31, 2022, our oilfield and non-oilfield service customer markets contributed 83% and 17% to our operating revenue, respectively.
+Each customer market has specialized service needs and vessel requirements.
+For the year ended December 31, 2022 and for the six months ended June 30, 2023, our oilfield and non-oilfield service customers contributed 83% and 17% to our operating revenue, and % and % to our operating revenue, respectively.
 As we continue to diversify our customer markets, we expect the non-oilfield markets to contribute to a greater portion of operating revenue in the future.